Caerleon: Arthurian legend

-Though the huge scale of the ruins along with Caerleon's importance as an urban centre in early medieval Kingdom of Gwent may have inspired Geoffrey, the main historical source for Arthur's link with "the camp of the legion" is the list of the twelve battles of Arthur in the 9th-century Historia Brittonum.
+Though the huge scale of the ruins, along with Caerleon's importance as an urban centre in early medieval Kingdom of Gwent, may have inspired Geoffrey, the main historical source for Arthur's link with "the camp of the legion" is the list of the twelve battles of Arthur in the 9th-century Historia Brittonum.
 However the "urbs legionis" mentioned there may be Chester – or even York.
 "Camelot" first appears in Chrétien de Troyes' Lancelot, though Chrétien also mentions Caerleon.

 Caerleon also has associations with later Arthurian literature as the birthplace of the writer Arthur Machen who often used it as a location in his work.
 Alfred Tennyson lodged at The Hanbury Arms while he wrote his Morte d'Arthur (later incorporated into his Idylls of the King).
 Today Caerleon has a modern statue of a knight, "The Hanbury Knight", in reflecting stainless steel by Belgian sculptor Thierry Lauwers.
 In Michael Morpurgo's novel Arthur, High King of Britain, Caerleon is the castle where Arthur unknowingly commits incest with his half-sister Morgaine, resulting in the conception of his son Mordred who will later bring about his downfall.
 Mary Stewart's account of the Arthurian legends also mentions Caerleon as a place where Arthur held court.
 In that telling, the incest took place at Luguvalium.

 Modern Caerleon

 Overview

 Caerleon is centred around a small common.
 Goldcroft Common is the only remaining of the seven commons of Caerleon.
 Most of the small businesses of Caerleon are near the common as is the Town Hall which has a World War I and World War II memorial garden.
 Caerleon library is located within the Town Hall and is associated with Newport Central Library.
 The intersection of High Street and Cross Street is known as The Square.

-Buildings of note are Saint Cadoc's Church, the National Roman Legion Museum, the Roman Baths Museum, The Mynde, The Priory Hotel, Caerleon Catholic Church and Rectory, Caerleon Endowed School, the Round Tower, the Toll House at Caerleon Bridge, The Malt House, former University of South Wales Caerleon Campus and St Cadoc's Hospital.
+Buildings of note are Saint Cadoc's Church, the National Roman Legion Museum, the Roman Baths Museum, The Mynde, The Priory Hotel, Caerleon Catholic Church and Rectory, Caerleon Endowed School, the Round Tower, the Toll House at Caerleon Bridge, The Malt House, former University of South Wales and the University of Wales, Newport - Caerleon Campus and St Cadoc's Hospital.
 There are 86 listed buildings in Caerleon.

 The historic remains of the Roman Legionary Fortress Isca Augusta is popular with tourists and school parties and there is a marked heritage trail in the town.
 The Millennium Wildlife Garden is a small nature garden on the banks of the River Usk.
 The hilltop vantage point at Christchurch provides panoramic views of the Vale of Usk and Bristol Channel.

 The municipal playing fields are at Caerleon Broadway and a children's playground is in Cold Bath Road.
 Private sport and leisure facilities are available at the Celtic Manor.
 Caerleon has a few restaurants, cafés and take-away food outlets and many public houses that have restaurant facilities.
 Ffwrrwm Arts and Crafts Centre is a small specialist shopping courtyard with a gallery restaurant and an eclectic display of sculpture.